CMRCI currently has four operational HO scale layouts:

 Baldwin Park – the CMRCI static layout

 The under frames are constructed of welded 25mm steel tube, which supports an overlaying plywood base board.
 The overall size is approximately 8m x 2m.
-The layout has two levels, as you can see in the photographs.
+The layout has two levels, as can be see in the following photographs.

-Tracks are Peco 100 gauge and Peco turnouts have been used throughout with Circutron Tortoise point motors.
+Tracks are Peco 100 gauge and Peco turnouts have been used throughout, with both Cobalt and Circutron Tortoise point motors controlling the turnouts.
 The track plan is a series of simple interconnected loops on the lower level, leading up to a yard and round house on the top level.
 There are also a number of industrial sidings around the layout.

 The control and track power is provided by a NCE DCC system using radio control.

-The track plan also includes a large discrete DC circuit for owners of DC locomotives.
+The track plan also includes a large discrete outer DC circuit for owners of DC locomotives.
 This track has its own fiddle yard and control system.
+The inner track has recently been modified to a dual functioning track, operating as either DCC or DC with a flick of a switch.

 While Baldwin Park was not originally designed for operations, some members are currently investigating the possibilities and are developing operating serials.
 Thanks to the efforts of a crew of members the scenery is almost completed, but of course there are always improvements to be made.

 McEvoy Junction – the current CMRCI exhibition layout

-The current CMRCI layout (named Petersville because of the number of our Members who bear that prestigious name) was first displayed at the 2014 Malkara exhibition and has since appeared at the Canberra, Wagga Wagga, Bungendore and Albury shows.
+The previous CMRCI layout (named Petersville because of the number of our Members who bear that prestigious name) was first displayed at the 2014 Malkara exhibition and has since appeared at the Canberra, Wagga Wagga, Bungendore and Albury shows.
 It won the Ladies Choice Award at Wagga in 2015 and Best In Show in 2017 as well as Best In Show at Albury in 2018.